baconjs/bacon.js/README.md

 `Bacon.fromPromise(promise)` creates an EventStream from a Promise object such as JQuery Ajax.
 This stream will contain a single value or an error, followed immediately by stream end.

+`Bacon.once(value)` creates an EventStream that delivers the given single value for the first subscriber.
+The stream will end immediately after this value.

+`Bacon.fromArray(values)` creates an EventStream that delivers the given series of values to the first subscriber.
+The stream ends after these values have been delivered.

 `Bacon.interval(interval, value)` repeats the single element indefinitely with the given interval (in milliseconds)